AshishSara/Predicting_Heart_Rate_ML/README.md

 Future Work:
 Investigate the reason behind the poor performance of Linear Regression on specific sheets.
 Fine-tuning the hyperparameters of Random Forest for further performance improvement.

+In Addition, I did a complete analysis by concatenating all the participant data.
+Please see Jupyter Notebook titled, "MLModels.py" for my analysis